alireza0sfr/Vue3-Vite-TS-Base/README.md

 # License

-MIT.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 # Todo

-- [*] fix build configs.
+- [x] fix build configs
-- [] add validator docs.
+- [ ] add validator docs

 # Bugs

-Feel free to let me know if something needs to be fixed. or even any features seems to be needed in this repo.
+Feel free to let me know if something needs to be fixed, or if any features seem to be needed in this repo.